ElvenQuest

 ElvenQuest is a comic fantasy broadcast on BBC Radio 4 by Anil Gupta and Richard Pinto, and starring Stephen Mangan, Alistair McGowan, Darren Boyd, Kevin Eldon, Sophie Winkleman and Dave Lamb.
 The series takes place in the world of Lower Earth, a parody of Middle-earth from The Lord of the Rings by J. R. R. Tolkien.
 In Lower Earth, a band of warriors go forth to search for a mythical sword to save Lower Earth from the evil Lord Darkness (played by McGowan).
 In order to do so, they must find "The Chosen One" who will save Lower Earth.
 The Chosen One is Amis, a dog in the real world which belongs to a fantasy novelist called Sam Porter (played by Mangan).
-The first series was broadcast from 29 March to 3 June 2009 and the second from 18 November 2010.
-The third series began broadcasting from 17 October 2011.
-The fourth series began broadcasting 12 February 2013.
+The first series was broadcast from 29 March to 3 May 2009 and the second from 18 November to 23 December 2010.
+The third series was broadcast from 17 October to 21 November 2011.
+The fourth series was broadcast from 12 February to 19 March 2013.